-I currently work in private practice (both face-to-face and online) with individuals and couples.
+I currently work in private practice (online) with individuals.
 Therapy can be open-ended (for an indefinite period, the time frame worked out according to need as the therapy proceeds) or for an agreed number of sessions.
 We can discuss your particular needs when we first meet.

 Qualifications and Professional Recognition

-I am also a Certified Cyber Therapist and Certified Cyber Facilitator with the Online Therapy Institute and a member of the Association for Counselling and Therapy Online (ACTO)
+I am also a Certified Cyber Therapist having completed training as an online therapist with the Online Therapy Institute.
+In addition, I am a member of the Association for Counselling and Therapy Online (ACTO)